 Creep it real

-Lumosity and asos are great examples that your product or service doesn’t need to be scary, gruesome, or Halloween-related to get in on the fun.
+Lumosity and ASOS are great examples that your product or service doesn’t need to be scary, gruesome, or Halloween-related to get in on the fun.

 On the other hand, fans of your business with a soft spot for spookiness will appreciate specific offers and content created, or curated, specifically for the holiday.